Shannon-Goddard/grow_app/README.md

 - **Data Source:** [ALL_data.csv](https://raw.githubusercontent.com/Shannon-Goddard/grow_data/main/Resources/csv/ALL_data.csv)

 # Objectives
-- Create an app that updates each day as a daily guide in the users personalized cannabis grow.
+- Create an app that automatically updates each day as a daily guide for the user's personalized cannabis grow.

 # Summary
 **Check-out this interactive website of the Search page [here](https://shannon-goddard.github.io/grow_search/)**